koonytrain/projects/README.md

 Contact me if there are any issues.

 Family Tree - this was a group project where I was one of 3 developers for the website. </br>
 Brewers Blog - This was a project I created on my own from scratch.
-The files that were supplied from the instructor were the login files
+The files that were supplied from the instructor were the login files. </br>